 The ‘Root’ of Evil

 Before looking into the Matrix films, we need to address the idea of the ‘root’ of evil.
-It may not be at all what you think.

 A Quick Trip in the Time Machine